 Mal.
-My Liege,
+My liege,

-They are not yet come back; but I have spoke
+They are not yet come back.
+But I have spoke

 With one that saw him die: who did report,

-That very frankly he confess'd his treasons,
+That very frankly he confess'd his treasons;

-Implor'd your Highness' pardon, and set forth
+Implor'd your highness' pardon; and set forth

-A deep repentance.
-Nothing in his life
+A deep repentance: nothing in his life

-Became him like the leaving it: he died
+Became him, like the leaving it; he dy'd

 As one that had been studied in his death,

 To throw away the dearest thing he ow'd,

 As 'twere a careless trifle.

 Dun.
-There's no art
+There's no art,

 To find the mind's construction in the face:

 He was a gentleman on whom I built

-An absolute trust --
+An absolute trust. -- O worthiest cousin!